bretonr/bretonr.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Reader at the [Jodrell Bank Centre for Astrophysics](http://www.jb.man.ac.uk) at [The University of Manchester](http://www.manchester.ac.uk) since November 2014.
+I'm a Professor of Astrophysics at the [Jodrell Bank Centre for Astrophysics](http://www.jb.man.ac.uk) at [The University of Manchester](http://www.manchester.ac.uk).
+I have been working there since November 2014.

 I fell in love with astronomy when I was a little boy and spent countless nights stargazing and dreaming about becoming a professional astronomer while I was growing up.